Ashish2824/DBMS/README.md

 3)  Understanding the concept of constraints

-4)  Use of SOL Sub-Query
+4)  Use of SQL Sub-Query

 5)  Role of Sub-Query in Data Mining (Theory)